chandikaaqil/TicTacToeGame/README.md

 ## How to Create the Database
 1. Open DBeaver.
-2. Connect to your PostgreSQL server.
+2. Connect to PostgreSQL server.
 3. Run the following SQL to create the database:

 ```sql